Learn the pros and cons of a home warranty

 So for a low cost, you get the security of knowing that not only can your broken dishwasher be fixed by a professional, you’ve already paid a set yearly fee which means you’re not breaking the bank with costly repairs.

 CONS of a home warranty:

 Who wouldn’t want all of the peace of mind that comes with a home warranty?
 Well, for people who purchased a new home, a home warranty can seem unnecessary.
 Sure, appliances can still break, but the wear-and-tear we normally associate with repairs shouldn’t happen for a long time with a new build.

 Similarly, if you’re handy around the house and you have skills in appliance and systems repair, you may not want to invest in a home warranty.

 Finally, the best home warranty providers make the process of submitting a broken appliance and repairing it quick and easy.
 But you do still have to take the time to let your home warranty company know that a repair is needed.

 We encourage people to factor in the cost of both a home warranty and repairs for their home and their comfort-level in fixing the appliances and home systems when they break.
 Once you consider those factors, you should feel good about your decision to purchase a home warranty or go without it.

 No matter what you decide, maintenance is key to avoiding costly repairs and replacements in the future.
-If you don’t decide to go with a home warranty, there are other maintenance programs that can help you keep your home in tip-top shape!
+Whether you do or don’t decide to go with a home warranty, a maintenance program is recommended for your HVAC system.
+Our maintenance programs help keep your home in tip-top shape!